 Tip: Do it for the wildlife

-When many people think of Yellowstone, they imagine the plethora of wildlife they’re bound to see upon immediately setting foot into the park.
+When many people think of Yellowstone, they imagine the plethora of wildlife they’re bound to see upon immediately setting foot in the park.
 And sure, I’ve had my good days where I spot an animal around every corner, but most of the time, you’ve got to know where to look for bears, wolves, elk, bison, bighorn sheep, and the like!
 Lamar Valley is North America’s Serengeti and chances are a drive through this beautiful sagebrush-speckled valley will yield a wildlife sighting or two if you have a watchful eye.
-Just remember when snagging wildlife photos, you have to stay 100 yards away from bears and wolves and 25 yards away from all other animals.
+Just remember, when snagging wildlife photos, you have to stay 100 yards away from bears and wolves, and 25 yards away from all other animals.
 That means you’re probably going to want to bring along a camera with zoom capabilities or a telephoto lens!

 4) Mount Washburn

 Tip: Drive up the north side in July to experience flower power

 Right around America’s birthday every year is one of my favorite times to bask in the sights and scents of the north side of Mount Washburn.
 Around this time, little mountain sunflowers burst into bloom, painting the entire hillside a brilliant yellow.
 Patches of pink sticky geranium and purple lupine peak out among the sunflowers providing a color palette perfect for any wildflower photographer, making this one of the best locations to photograph in Yellowstone!